 Test yourself against the 4 I’s to find out whether you’re doing what it takes.

 There’s a lot of research around leadership styles out there.
-But one area of consensus is that many leaders now aspire to become known as a “transformational leader.”
+But one area of consensus is that many leaders now aspire to become known as “transformational leaders.”
 In short, a transformational leader is someone who inspires those around them to achieve new and greater results–which then inspires others to join those efforts.
-These are leaders who inspire the kind of innovative and game-changing thinking in their people that drives exceptional organizational value over the long term.
+These are leaders who inspire the kind of innovative and game-changing thinking in their people that drive exceptional organizational value over the long term.

 We can contrast a transformational leader with someone we might call a “transactional” leader, who is typically someone who leads with a more accounting-oriented style where if people do X, then you’ll do Y. The catch, of course, is that leading this way may get short-term results, but it doesn’t result in breakthrough thinking.